TextQLLabs/textql-landing-page/src/data/blog/ana-small/content.md

 The foundation models are clearly getting extremely capable, to the point of being difficult to benchmark.
 The more capable they become the less help they need.
 Actually, past a certain point, more help only hurts.
 This is where Ana Small’s power comes from: its simplicity.

 This is where I have to give Amazon, Databricks, Hex, and Snowflake some leeway.
 This is a difficult problem and deploying at their scale compounds its difficulty.
-It’s possible the systems are struggling because they’re navigating a more complex environment.
-They would reliability and limiting liability over accuracy on a benchmark like this.
+These organizations probably prioritize reliability over scoring well on a benchmark like this.

 Similarly to how I trust AI to write TextQL’s code more and more, I trust it to write SQL more.
 Obviously most enterprise data can’t simply be hooked up to a sketchy website like Ana Small.
 If you’re interested in bringing enterprise Ana to your team, [**book a meeting with our sales team**](https://textql.com/demo).